 To obtain higher levels of engine power, you need to uprate the induction because the limit of the DGAS will have long been exhausted.
 Here it can get expensive although extremely good looking!
 We can supply a manifold to fit triple 40 DCNFs, which should power the engine to around 240bhp.
 More capacity is fairly common although the largest safe bore size is plus 0.060″.
 We stock Accralite forged pistons that allows up to 3161cc.

-There are a few weak areas on this engine – the timing gear we?ve already addressed but, if you intend revving past 6500, it is advisable to have the crank cross-drilled for better lubrication.
+There are a few weak areas on this engine – the timing gear we have already addressed but, if you intend revving past 6500, it is advisable to have the crank cross-drilled for better lubrication.

 However the rev limit is around 7500 with heavy duty rod bolts.
 The press-fit of the pin in the small end is also a problem area.

-At the top of the engine, the pressed steel rocker arms pivot on a stud that?s pushed into the cylinder head.
+At the top of the engine, the pressed steel rocker arms pivot on a stud that is pushed into the cylinder head.
 Serious engine power needs these replacing with threaded inserts and stronger roller rockers fitted too.

 This is the latest exciting power unit to come from Ford and looks very much like the Zetec – especially when that engines badged as such!
 But there are big differences – the engine has chain-driven cams as opposed to the Zetecs belt, plus the induction and exhausts are respectively on the opposite sides.